 There are two ways to do this surgery.
 In open surgery, the doctor makes one cut near the hernia.
 This cut is called an incision.
 In laparoscopic surgery, the doctor makes several very small incisions and uses a thin, lighted scope and small tools.

 During surgery, the doctor pushes the bulge back in place.
-He or she may place a piece of mesh on top of the bulge to help keep it in place.
-The doctor then sews the healthy tissue back together.
+The doctor may place a piece of mesh on top of the bulge to help keep it in place.
+Then the healthy tissue is sewn back together.

 Laparoscopic surgery leaves several small scars.
 Open surgery leaves one long scar.
 The scars fade with time.